wyatt-feng/CS305-23S-Assignment1/README.md

 In response to the commands, the server will respond with a 3-digit status code, followed by a sentence explaining the status code.
 For the meaning and common usage, you can refer to [this](https://en.wikipedia.org/wiki/List_of_FTP_server_return_codes).
 The same as commands, each response must be ended with `\r\n`.

-Here are some common responses:
+Here are some common responses from the server:

 - 220 CS305 FTP server ready.
 (Welcome message.
-You can modify the name of the server name.)
+You can modify the part after 220)
 - 331 Username ok, send password.
 (Optional)
 - 230 Login successful.
 - 200 Type set to: Binary.